alvarols27/alvarols27/README.md

 I'm Álvaro, a designer and developer based in Montréal.

-I like turning ideas into things people can actually see, use, and experience.
-Whether it's a website, an interface, a product concept, or a creative project, if an idea gets stuck in my head, I usually want to figure out how to bring it to life.
+I like turning ideas into things people can actually not only use or see, but experience.
+Whether it's a website, an interface, a product concept, or a creative project.

 I'm deeply interested in design, technology, and creative development.
-I enjoy thinking about how things look, how they feel, and—most importantly—why they work the way they do.
+I enjoy thinking about how things look, how they feel, and most importantly, why they work the way they do.

-A lot of the things and repositories I've built have come through collaboration with peers.
-I enjoy taking an idea, figuring out what it could become, and working with other people to turn it into something real.
+A lot of the things and repositories I've built were possible thanks to the collaboration with peers.
+I enjoy grasping the idea, figuring out what it could become, and working with other people to turn it into something real.

 **Fun Facts:**

-- I'm on my way to mastering French and working toward a C1 level.
-I'm still at an intermediate level, but I'm enjoying the process.
+- I'm on my way to mastering French and achieving a C1 level.
 - I love tennis.
 - I don't enjoy coffee.
 - I play piano since I was 8 years old.